 Until I was 2 months postpartum…

 One day, when I was 2 months postpartum, I got a crazy hankering for ambrosia salad.
 Isn’t it crazy how cravings can come out of nowhere?
 For me, my postpartum period stirred up all sorts of crazy cravings (as you’ve probably noticed by some of my recent recipes).
-Also around the same time, I also was also craving my mom’s Waldorf salad.
+Also, around the same time, I was craving my mom’s Waldorf salad.

 See.
 Cravings.
 Weird cravings.